Cooperation, composition and activities of the Managing Board and Supervisory Board

 - As many different educational and professional backgrounds as possible should be represented in the Managing Board as a whole.

-- In addition to the legally required qualifications, the Board as a whole should have members with knowledge of branding, supply chain issues and sales.
+- In addition to the legally required qualifications, the Managing Board as a whole should have members with knowledge of branding, supply chain matters and sales.

 - The Managing Board as a whole should have a balance of ages among its members in the interest of long-term succession planning.